 Ánimo Watts College Preparatory Academy Senior Ruby Esparza is one of 13 Green Dot students to receive the prestigious Dell Scholarship award in 2021.
 The program, funded by the Susan & Michael Dell Foundation, provides students with a Dell Laptop, textbook credits, academic resources, mentorship opportunities—and a $20,000 scholarship.

 Within a matter of months, Esparza and her family plan to relocate to Oklahoma, where Esparza will continue her journey to college.
-We asked our Esparza to reflect on her recent achievement, and how her high school experience has prepared her as a future leader and difference maker.
+We asked Esparza to reflect on her recent achievement, and how her high school experience has prepared her as a future leader and difference-maker.

 Q: What Does A College Education Mean To You?

 A: Growing up in my household, I was always told by my parents that I needed to get an education.
 They explained to me that my education was the one thing no one could ever take away from me and getting a college education was the most direct way of being successful.
 Getting a college education to me means continuing my parent's legacy and making them proud.
 It also means that I will have an advantage in choosing my field.

 What Will You Miss Most About Your High School—and about LA?